isomerpages/moe-bendemeersec/_cca/Clubs and Societies/Infocomm Club.md

-During Infocomm sessions, our students attend AV training and a variety of programming courses.
-They are in charge of setting up the AV system for daily morning assembly as well as a host of other important school events.
+<p style="text-align:justify">During Infocomm sessions, our students attend AV training and a variety of programming courses.
+They are in charge of setting up the AV system for daily morning assembly as well as a host of other important school events. </p>

 ![Checking event programme](/images/Cca/cca-infocomm-01.jpg)